bobziuchkovski/writ/README.md

 ## API Promise

 Minor breaking changes may occur prior to the 1.0 release.
-After 1.0 release, the API is guaranteed to remain backwards compatible.
+After the 1.0 release, the API is guaranteed to remain backwards compatible.

 ## Basic Use